Apply to vetted scholarship programs in one clickAdvertiser disclosure

-You may have an inspiring story behind your decision to return to school and study a dramatically different field.
-Try to leverage your story in your scholarship applications; seeking a second Bachelor’s is a relatively rare pursuit, and you can stand out from the crowd by telling the story of what brought you there.
+If you have an inspiring story behind your decision to return to school and study a dramatically different field, try to leverage that in your scholarship applications; seeking a second Bachelor’s is a relatively rare pursuit, and you can stand out from the crowd by telling the story of what brought you there!

 Students with a Bachelor’s degree seeking a graduate degree